RedisGears/RedisGears/docs/glossary.md

     Actions are described at the [Functions page](functions.md#action).

 ## Result
-The **result** of a function is the output records its execution.
+The **result** of a function is the set of output records it produces after executing.

 ??? info "Further reference"
     Results are described at the [Functions page](functions.md#result).

 ## Execution
-Every time that a RedisGears function is executed it generates data that is referred to as its **execution**.
-Every execution is uniquely identified by an ID, and consists of the results, errors and more information from the function's execution.
+An **execution** is a single run of a RedisGears function.
+Every execution is uniquely identified by an ID, and every execution consists of the results, errors, and other information generated while executing.

 ??? info "Further reference"
     Executions are described at the [Functions page](functions.md#execution).

 ## Registration
-A RedisGears **registration** represents a function that was sent to the engine and will be triggered by events.
+A RedisGears **registration** is a stored function that is triggered by events.

 ??? info "Further reference"
     Registrations are described at the [Functions page](functions.md#registration).

 ## Initiator
-In the context of a clustered environment the **initiator** is the shard's engine in which a function is originally executed.
+In the context of a clustered environment, the **initiator** is the shard's engine in which a function is originally executed.

 ## Worker
-In the context of a clustered environment a **worker** is any shard that isn't the initiator.
+In the context of a clustered environment, a **worker** is any shard that isn't the initiator.

 ## Batch Processing
 A RedisGears function is executed as a batch when it is [run](functions.md#run) immediately on existing data.

 Batch execution is always asynchronous.
 By default, the client executing the function is blocked until execution is finished.
-Once finished, the client is unblocked and is returned with any results or errors from the function.
+Once finished, RedisGears unblocks the client and returns any results or errors.

 ## Event Processing
 A RedisGears function is executed as an event when it is [registered](functions.md#register) to be triggered by events.